musictopia2/NewTestament5DayReadingProgram/README.md

  * will actually show the reading but still for a mock date using the new king james version of the bible (Done)

  #Version 3
- * will allow somebody to change translation
+ * will allow somebody to change translation (done)
- * will save in local storage (at this point, for ios users, if they don't use this in 7 days, they will lose what translation chosen)
+ * will save in local storage (at this point, for ios users, if they don't use this in 7 days, they will lose what translation chosen) (done)
- * still use mock dates
+ * still use mock dates (done)
  * may consider allowing somebody to choose date (temporary)

  #Version 4